auth0-lab/auth0-unity/README.md

 * `Domain`, `ClientId` and `Scope` are mandatory.
 * When authentication is performed with the `offline_access` scope included, it returns a refresh token that can be used by `AuthManager` to request a new user token, without forcing the user to perform authentication again.
-* `Audience` is required when you need an access token to call to your API.
+* `Audience` is required in case you need an access token to call to your API.

 ## Device Flow

-Before start you need to configure the device flow on your Auth0 tenant.
-If you didn't do this yet, check the [Auth0 Device Flow's prerequisites](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites).
+Before start, check the [Auth0 Device Flow's prerequisites](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites).

 ### Prefabs